NHS-digital-website/indicators-hippo-migrator/README.md

 default one under `/tmp`, so that the downloaded files would be preserved between OS sessions, thus avoiding having to spend time re-downloading them repeatedly.

+Files included in the command line above are latest at the moment of writing; for their latest versions go to Confluence page titled [Structure Mapping].

 In the case of National Indicator Library content:
 ```bash
 java -jar publication-system-migrator.jar \